srounet/Pymem/README.md

 Pymem
 =====

-A python library to manipulate Windows processes.
+A python library to manipulate Windows processes

 Installation
 ============